lunaress/notchutil/README.md

 ## Compiling
-Simply create a new C++ Command Line Tool project in Xcode, throw the code in there and compile.
-No special precautions have to be taken.<br>
+Simply create a new Command Line Tool project in Xcode.
+Make sure to select C++ as the project language.
 Keep in mind that you must have some form of signature, at least to run locally.
 Otherwise it will not compile.

 ## Synopsis